Structural Reductions and Stutter Sensitive Properties: Definitions

-Note that the $\pre$ partial order is not strict so that the image of a word may be the word itself, hence identity is a reduction function.
+Note that the $\pre$ partial order is not strict so that the image of a word may be the word itself, hence the identity function is a reduction function.
 In most cases however we expect the reduction function to map many words $r$ of the original language to a single shorter word $r'$ of the reduced language.
-Note that given any two reduction functions $I$ and $I'$, $\mathit{Red}_I(\mathit{Red}_{I'}(\lang))$ is still a reduction of $\lang$.
+Note that given any two reduction functions $I$ and $I'$, $I \circ I'$ is also a reduction function, therefore $\mathit{Red}_I(\mathit{Red}_{I'}(\lang)) = \mathit{Red}_{I\circ I'}(\lang)$ is still a reduction of $\lang$.
 Hence chaining reduction rules still produces a reduction.
 As we will discuss in Section~\ref{ss:kripke} structural reductions of a specification such as Lipton's transaction reduction~\cite{Lipton75,Laarman18} or Petri net agglomerations~\cite{Berthelot85,YTM20} (see also Section~\ref{sec:petri}) induce a reduction at the language level.
 In Fig.~\ref{fig:example} fusing statements into a single atomic step in the program induces a reduction of the language.